-Moreover, even though its hieratic style may be off-putting to some, I also really like de Wit’s crucifix for Sacred Heart.
+Moreover, even though its hieratic style may be off-putting to some, I also really like the crucifix de Wit created for Sacred Heart (but which is now at St. Paul the Apostle Catholic Church, also in Baton Rouge).
 The corpus is painted on solid mahogany, with real nails driven through the hands.

 After leaving his post at Sacred Heart, de Wit went on to carry out what would become his magnum opus: the murals in the church and refectory (dining hall) of Saint Joseph Abbey in St. Benedict, Louisiana.
 Commissioned in 1946, de Wit worked on this extensive decorative program for nine years, completing it in 1955.
 It is the subject of the forty-six-page, full-color monograph Living in Salvation: The Murals of Gregory de Wit at Saint Joseph Abbey by Adam Begnaud, OSB, a monk at the abbey at the time of publication in 2005.
 (Since leaving the monastic life, Adam has returned to his lay name, Edward Begnaud, and is interviewed as such in the recent documentary.)